The spaces of rational curves on del Pezzo threefolds of degree one: -conics on del Pezzo threefolds of degree

 \begin{prop}[{\cite[Lemma 8.1]{LT21}}] Let $X$ be a smooth del Pezzo threefold of Picard rank $1$ and degree $1$.
 Assume that $X$ is general in its moduli.
 Let $M\subset\overline M_{0, 0}(X, d)$ be a dominant component generically parametrizing birational stable maps.
 When $d\geq2$, a general member $C\in M$ is very free. \end{prop}

 \begin{proof} The proof below is taken from \cite[Lemma 8.1]{LT21}.
+We include it for completeness of the paper.
 It is enough to show that the evaluation map is dominant where $M^{(2)}$ is the component of $\overline M_{0, 2}(X, d)$ above $M$.
 Suppose that it is not dominant.
 Since there is at least a one-parameter family of curves through a general point, the image must be an irreducible divisor $D$ in $X\times X$.

-From the assumption we have $-K_X.C = 2H.C=2d\geq4$.
+From the assumption we have $-K_X\cdot C = 2H\cdot C=2d\geq4$.
 For the fiber of the evaluation map $\mathrm{ev}:M\ra X$ at a general point $x_{1}\in X$ , we have Take a component $N\subset\mathrm{ev}^{-1}(x_{1})$ and let $S$ be the surface swept out by $N$.
-Then there exists a smooth resolution $\beta:\widetilde S\ra S$ such that $\beta^{-1}(x_{1})$ is divisorial in $\wt X$.
+Then there exists a smooth resolution $\beta:\widetilde S\ra S$ such that $\beta^{-1}(x_{1})$ is divisorial in $\wt S$.
 Let $\widetilde C$ be the strict transform of $C$.
 Then we must have

 hence we have